 Brent Giles appealed a decision of the Director, Fish and Wildlife Branch (the “Director”), Ministry of Forests, Lands, Natural Resource Operations and Rural Development (the “Ministry”), regarding the quota of bull moose that may be harvested by the Appellant’s hunting clients during the 2018/19 licence year.
 The Appellant is a guide outfitter with two guiding territories in the Cariboo Region.

 Every year, guide outfitters apply to the Ministry to renew their guide outfitter licences and to request a quota for specific animal species.
 Under section 60 of the Wildlife Act, the Ministry may attach a quota as a condition of a guide outfitter’s licence, and may vary the quota for subsequent licence years.
 A quota is the total number of a particular wildlife species that the guide’s clients may harvest in the guide’s territory during the licence period.
 Typically, guide outfitters’ clients are non-resident hunters.

 When making quota decisions, the Ministry first considers population estimates for each species.
 Then, after considering conservation objectives, the Ministry considers the harvest allocation in the following order: first, harvest by First Nations; second, harvest allocations among resident hunters; and finally, harvest among guided hunters.

-For the 2018/19 licence year, the Director issued the Appellant a quota of three bull moose.
-The Director also issued the Appellant an allocation of ten bull moose for period from 2017 to 2021.
-The quota and allocation were lower than in the past.
+For the 2018/19 licence year, the Director issued the Appellant a quota of two bull moose in one guide territory (GTC 300715), and five bull moose in the other guide territory (GTC 500944) in the Cariboo Region.
+The Director also issued allocations of two bull moose (GTC 300715) and 17 bull moose (GTC 500944) for period from 2017 to 2021.
+Those quotas and allocations were lower than in the past.

 Accordingly, the appeal was dismissed.